mkhamis/mkhamis/_pages/home.md

 <h2>Funding</h2>

-Our work is funded by grants from the [UK's Engineering and Physical Sciences Research Council (EPSRC)](https://epsrc.ukri.org/), the [Royal Society of Edinbugh](https://www.rse.org.uk/), and the [UK's National Cyber Security Centre (NCSC)](https://www.ncsc.gov.uk/).
+Our work is funded by grants from [Facebook Reality Labs](https://research.fb.com/), the [UK's Engineering and Physical Sciences Research Council (EPSRC)](https://epsrc.ukri.org/), the [Royal Society of Edinbugh](https://www.rse.org.uk/), the [PETRAS National Centre of Excellence for IoT Systems Cybersecurity](https://petras-iot.org/), and the [UK's National Cyber Security Centre (NCSC)](https://www.ncsc.gov.uk/).
 We contribute to the [SOCIAL CDT](https://socialcdt.org/), a Centre for Doctoral Training on socially intelligent artifical agents.

 {% comment %}

-Our work is funded by grants from the [UK's Engineering and Physical Sciences Research Council (EPSRC)](https://epsrc.ukri.org/), the [Royal Society of Edinbugh](https://www.rse.org.uk/), the [UK's National Cyber Security Centre (NCSC)](https://www.ncsc.gov.uk/), the [PETRAS National Centre of Excellence for IoT Systems Cybersecurity](https://petras-iot.org/),and [Facebook Reality Labs](https://research.fb.com/).
+Our work is funded by grants from the [UK's Engineering and Physical Sciences Research Council (EPSRC)](https://epsrc.ukri.org/), the [Royal Society of Edinbugh](https://www.rse.org.uk/), the [UK's National Cyber Security Centre (NCSC)](https://www.ncsc.gov.uk/), the [PETRAS National Centre of Excellence for IoT Systems Cybersecurity](https://petras-iot.org/), and [Facebook Reality Labs](https://research.fb.com/).
 We contribute to the [SOCIAL CDT](https://socialcdt.org/), a Centre for Doctoral Training on socially intelligent artifical agents.

 <figure class="fourth">